hemangsharma/BookingDataAnalysisReport/README.md

 - The script tries to coerce errors in date parsing and numeric conversion.
 - Make sure your input data uses consistent formatting (e.g., `AUD` or `$` in price columns).

----

-## 📌 To Do / Ideas for Improvement

-- Add CLI support for easier file input
-- Add more visualizations (e.g., heatmaps, time series trends)
-- Automate the generation of monthly reports
-- Integrate with a dashboard or web frontend

----

 ## 📬 Contact